Ayush7614/KR-Session/README.md

 # KR-Session
-Todays seesion is on Git &amp; Github
+Today's session is on Git &amp; Github